SIM Only Deals: A newbie's guide

 So if you're on a budget, look at the cheapest SIM deals in the UK here and see how much (or little) you will pay per month; you will probably be surprised how cheap it can be.
 There are many networks to choose from, and not all of them will be as cheap as others, but we'll come to that later.

 The Contract Length is, quite obviously, the length of time that the contract will be "live" for.
 For example, if it says '12 months' then this means it's a year-long contract.
 You don't need to stay on after the contract is up; this is when it's best to switch and compare, to find a newer SIM contract that represents better value for money.

 Or if you want to stay, make sure you read the smallprint because a lot of the time the price will rise after the initial "offer" period is up.

 NetworkThe Network is important because it depends on where you live; if you are lucky enough to live in a rural place then you will know that connection from different networks can be, well, quite spotty!

 It definitely is worth taking the time to research the different networks – in particular, make sure to check which ones are owned by the "Big Four".
 In the UK, the "Big Four" are: O2, EE, Vodafone, Three.
 You'll find smaller networks like VOXI on this website, but they are called MVNOs, or sub-networks.
-In other words, they are just running on a much larger network such as O2.
+In other words, these MVNOs are just running on a much larger network.

 It doesn't matter if you choose a main network or a sub-network; SIM Only Deals are all unique in their owns so it pays to compare the pros and cons of each.
 This way, you can decide which one fits your requirements.